AllanChain/grafana-feishu/README.md

 The program needs two environment variables:

-- `FEISHU_WEBHOOK`: The web hook URL to push Feishu notifications.
-Should be something like `https://open.feishu.cn/open-apis/bot/v2/hook/a21843-123-123-abc987`
+- `FEISHU_WEBHOOK_BASE`: (Optional) The web hook base URL to push Feishu notifications.
+Default is `https://open.feishu.cn/open-apis/bot/v2/hook`
 - `WEBHOOK_AUTH`: (Optional) The username and password.
 Should be something like `user:password`

 Here is an example docker compose file: